Navalny Headquarters: 2017–2021

 During the process of recognizing Navalny's headquarters as an extremist organization, many of their ex-coordinators left the country due to the threat of persecution, and some of those who remained in Russia were under investigation.
 15 former coordinators continued to engage in politics, announcing their nomination to the State Duma or local authorities.
-In connection with the “law against the FBK” adopted on June 4, 2021, none of them was allowed to participate in the elections as a candidate (or was forced to stop the campaign).
+In connection with the "law against the FBK" adopted on 4 June 2021, none of them were allowed to participate in the elections as a candidate (or was forced to stop the campaign).

-On November 9, 2021, Lilia Chanysheva, the former coordinator of Navalny’s city headquarters, was detained in Ufa and subsequently sent to a pre-trial detention center.
+On 9 November 2021, Lilia Chanysheva, the former coordinator of Navalny’s city headquarters, was detained in Ufa and subsequently sent to a pre-trial detention center.
 She was accused of leading an extremist community, despite her resignation from the post of coordinator before the organization was recognized as extremist (de facto applying Ex post facto law).
-On December 28, searches were held at the premises of the ex-coordinators of the headquarters of Ksenia Fadeeva (Tomsk) and Zakhar Sarapulov (Irkutsk).
+On 28 December, searches were held at the premises of the ex-coordinators of the headquarters of Ksenia Fadeeva (Tomsk) and Zakhar Sarapulov (Irkutsk).
 They were charged and banned from certain activities as a preventive measure.
+On 14 June 2023, Chanysheva was sentenced to seven and a half years in prison on charges of extremism, along with a fine of 400,000 rubles.